Some Things Were Lost (Three Out-of-Print Recipes)

 Yet another was a reprise of “Over the Rainbow” sung live on set while Dorothy was held captive in the Witch’s Castle.
 This one was probably trimmed because of time as well, and to be honest, it drags an already sad scene down even further.

 Recipes, as we all know, sometimes get the ax, too, and the three I’ve got here are both largely forgotten by their culinary sources and everyone else.
 Literally.
 They can’t be found anywhere on the Web.
+Unfortunately, though, it’s technically illegal to reproduce a recipe verbatim even if it’s out of print, so I’ve included ingredient lists only and photos of the results.
 Here we go…

 Galaxy Noodle Soup